skmnu5099/sumankmaity.github.io/my_website/content/authors/admin/_index.md

 I am currently a postdoctoral research associate at the MIT Brain and Cognitive Sciences (BCS) and MIT Center for Research on Equitable and Open Scholarship (CREOS) hosted by {{< staticref "http://www.mit.edu/~rplevy/" >}}Prof. Roger Levy{{< /staticref >}}.
 I was previously a postdoctoral fellow at Center for Science of Science and Innovation (CSSI) and The Northwestern Institute on Complex Systems
 (NICO), Northwestern University working with {{< staticref "https://www.dashunwang.com/" >}}Prof. Dashun Wang{{< /staticref >}}.
 I received my PhD in Computer Science and Engineering from Indian Institute of Technology Kharagpur, where I was advised by  {{< staticref "https://cse.iitkgp.ac.in/~animeshm/" >}}Prof. Animesh Mukherjee{{< /staticref >}}.
 I was also the recipient of IBM PhD Fellowship and Microsoft Research India PhD Fellowship Award.

-My research interests lie in the interdisciplinary area of Human-centered Data Science where I study the mechanisms and dynamics of various complex systems.
-In particular, my major research focus is on studying the impact of success and failure on professional careers; the global landscape of science fundings, publications, and their interplay; and several aspects of Open Science.
-I also aim to design tools to better understand social phenomena which are aggravated by the misuse of social media platforms (e.g., detection and mitigation of hate speech and incivility).
+My research interests lie in the interdisciplinary area of Social Data Science, where I investigate the mechanisms and dynamics of complex social systems.
+My research on social media focuses on understanding how various sociolinguistic phenomena emerge, are adopted; used and misused.
+I have contributed in understanding the detection of hate content, misinformation and adoption of mitigation strategies to stop spread of negativity on social media platforms.

+I am also interested in the broad areas of Science of Science where I study the global landscape of scientific research funding, publications and their interplay; risk taking behavior, the impact of success or failure on professional career, and various aspects of Open Science Communication – Citation bias and inclusivity, Open Peer Review etc.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_suman.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_suman.pdf" "newtab" >}}resumé{{< /staticref >}}.